Assi, Manikarnika & Dashashwamedh: List of Important Ghats of Varanasi

-City has numerous Ghats but five most important Ghats represents spiritual and religious meaning.
-These five Ghats are as follow: Assi Ghat as the sky, Dasashwamedha Ghat as ether, Manikarnika Ghat as fire, Panchganga Ghat as water and Adikeshava Ghat as earth.
+The city has numerous Ghats but five most important Ghats represents spiritual and religious meaning.
+These five Ghats are as follow Assi Ghat as the sky, Dasashwamedha Ghat as ether, Manikarnika Ghat as fire, Panchganga Ghat as water and Adikeshava Ghat as earth.

 Structure of Ghats of Varanasi

 Ganges River flows west to east in India but at Varanasi, it changes northwards and forms a crescent shape.
 There is a total of 87 Ghats in Varanasi, some small, some large and most of these Ghats were built in last 300 years.
 Kings and noble people from different parts of India built palaces for their stay and for their family members who wished to spend their last days in the holy city of Varanasi.
 Important Kings who constructed Palaces along the banks of Ganges River include Raja Man Singh (Amber), Rana Jagat Singh (Udaipur), Peshwa Baji Rao I, Queen Ahilyabai Holkar, Raja Dipatiya (Champaran) and Jiyajirao Sindhia (Gwalior).
 Most of the palaces built are no longer in use as Article 18 of Indian Constitution prohibits the use of titles and Indian Government now de-recognized the princely families.

 Below Video: Video Showing all the Ghats of Varanasi